 That didn’t last long.
 Soon he was up to what proved to be his standard allotment: four glasses of Bacardi rum a day.
 Yes!
 Four!
 Bacardi was a clear kind of rum that looked like water, my favorite drink!.
 But it didn’t taste like water!
 As soon as we got settled into a campground for the night, he would fill a ten oz. drinking glass full of ice and then fill the space that was left with straight rum.
 He drank one while I was getting dinner, another one with dinner, and after dinner he would sit at the table and drink two more.
 Inevitably, he would go to sleep in his chair.
 Actually, “Passing Out” would be a better description.
 At first I would try to arouse him to get him to go into his room and go to bed; I slept on a sofa about four feet away from where he was sitting, and I hesitated to get in bed while he was in the same room.
 It was a hopeless endeavor.
 He could not be awakened.
 So I ignored him and went to bed anyway.
 Sometime in the night, he would get up and go to his own room.
 I thought it was a terribly sad situation to be in at his age.

 In the beginning, Sam never seemed to be affected the next day by his drinking except during his time in Oshgosh and when he was visiting his friends and relations, most of whom were heavy drinkers.
 On these occasions, I would spend the day walking around the countryside.
-When we got to Brattleboro, Vermont, I called Henry, an old University of Oregon school mate who offered to drive all the way to Brattleboro from Bass Harbor, Maine and take me back to his home for the several days that Hank was visiting in The Big Apple.
-Hank reluctantly agreed.
-He said he felt responsible for me.
-From Maine, I took a bus and met with Hank again in New Jersey, where we resumed the daily routine.
+When we got to Brattleboro, Vermont, I called Henry, an old University of Oregon school mate who offered to drive all the way to Brattleboro from Bass Harbor, Maine and take me back to his home for the several days that Sam was visiting in The Big Apple.
+Sam reluctantly agreed.
+His reluctance was because “he felt responsible for me.”
+From Maine, I took a bus and met with Sam again in New Jersey, where we resumed the daily routine.
 We went all the way down the east coast to Homestead, Florida, up the west Florida coast, clear across the southern states to Los Angeles, up the Pacific coast, and back to Port Townsend.

 Walking every morning in all those states was the thrill of a lifetime.
 There were beautiful fall colors.
 I saw birds and animals I had never seen before: sage thrashers, road runners, alligators, armadillos, to name a few.
 I saw wonderful farms, New England connected farm houses, the barns of Pennsylvania, the antebellum houses of the old south, the old French buildings of New Orleans, the endlessly open sky of Texas, the River Walk in San Antonio, the Rio Grande at El Paso (where I walked across a bridge into Mexico), and Big Bend (where I waded across the river just to say I’d done it), the California coast at big Sur, the Hearst mansion!

-I was always nice to Hank, and in the afternoons when we were on the road and he was sober, he could be really interesting.
+I was always nice to Sam, and in the afternoons when we were on the road and he was sober, he could be really interesting.
 He regaled me with tales of his Coast Guard days and of the early history of the country, of which he had an extensive knowledge .
 However, we began having a few close calls on some days when he was badly hung over.
 Once he almost hit a car in the right lane because of “a blind spot between his mirrors.”
 That was his excuse as if he were not responsible for making sure his mirrors were positioned so he could see all other traffic.
 The worst incident was that he failed to see a red light and had to pull onto the sidewalk to avoid hitting a stopped car in front of him.
 Fortunately there was no one on the sidewalk.
 When these things occurred, he always blamed the other driver, or made excuse.
 It was never his fault.
+Officers in the Coast Guard don’t make mistakes after all; their subordinates are the ones who take the blame.
 After the red light incident, he was silent.
 When he dropped me at my front door in early December, I was very relieved to be home alive.